NikiGarner/legislator-lookup/README.md

 # Legislator-lookup

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This was a project for the JavaScript course at Epicodus.
+The purpose of the project was to use Ember and to use an API to look up legislator information.

 ## Prerequisites